-True Religion Apparel Inc. (TRLG), the maker of blue jeans that cost as much as $350 a pair, sued 100 unidentified defendants for trademark infringement.
+True Religion Apparel Inc. (TRLG:US), the maker of blue jeans that cost as much as $350 a pair, sued 100 unidentified defendants for trademark infringement.

 The lawsuit, filed Dec.
 12 in federal court in Chicago, targets Internet stores that are allegedly selling fake versions of the jeans.
 Vernon, California-based True Religion said in court papers that the websites are designed to appear falsely to be retailers of legitimate products.